-Because of the amount of sensitive patient information at healthcare facilities and the life-or-death gravity of medical treatments, the healthcare industry should hold itself to the highest ethical standards.
+Due to the amount of sensitive patient information at healthcare facilities and the life-or-death gravity of medical treatments, the healthcare industry holds itself to high ethical standards.

-A primary ethical challenge concerns the financial aspects of care.
+A primary ethical challenge the industry faces concerns the financial aspects of care.
 Administrators have to balance the costs and effectiveness of treatments with the quality of care.
-The issue also has to take into account how the facility addresses the needs of economically disadvantaged patients, distributing scarce resources as fairly as possible to as many people as possible.
+They also must consider how the facility addresses the needs of economically disadvantaged patients, distributing scarce resources as fairly as possible to as many people as possible.

 Finally, medical professionals must avoid misconduct, which can involve any form of dishonesty, insubordination, or behavior not befitting an ethical healthcare professional.